Managing the LDAP Directory

 Obtaining Manager Authorization

-Manager authorization is granted through the SASL Proxy Authorization feature of OpenLDAP using the -e option to the ldap utilities mentioned above.
+Manager authorization to the o=vt subtree is granted through the SASL Proxy Authorization feature of OpenLDAP using the -e option to the ldap utilities mentioned above.
 Users who are authorized to change data in the o=vt subtree have authzFrom attributes set for them in the cn=Manager,o=vt entry, which is the RootDN for o=vt.
 They can be listed with ldapsearch -b cn=Manager,o=vt -s base authzFrom as the openldap operating system user.

 Helpful Aliases for Directory Managers